moonjhh61-beep/aimoon2/README.md

 # HeadAgency

 Simple CLI wrapper that sends your instructions to an LLM while keeping the base prompt and secrets easy to manage.
+The package now ships three ready-made personas: HeadAgency, ResearchAgency, and BacktestAgency.

 ## Project layout

 - `prompts/head_agency_prompt.txt` – system prompt HeadAgency uses.
 Edit this to shape the agency's personality and policy.
+- `prompts/research_agency_prompt.txt` – default instructions for ResearchAgency.
+- `prompts/backtest_agency_prompt.txt` – default instructions for BacktestAgency.
 - `secrets/llm_api_key.txt.example` – optional fallback store for your LLM API key if you prefer not to use environment variables.
 - `src/head_agency/` – Python package with the CLI entry point and helper classes.
+- `src/research_agency/` – CLI and helpers for the research persona.
+- `src/backtest_agency/` – CLI and helpers for the backtesting persona.

 ## Getting started